 - As an international student, have a TOEFL score of at least 90.
 Additional guidelines for international students are available here.

 We are looking for mature, academically motivated students enrolled in challenging curriculum which may include honors, advanced placement, and International Baccalaureate courses, if offered by their high schools.
+Students who are collaborative, intellectually curious, and creative thinkers thrive in our program.

 Washington University is taking significant measures to protect the community from COVID-19.
 Visit WashU Together for more information on WashU's COVID-19 response.
+We are planning to host in-person programming for the 2022 summer based on current University guidelines.
+If you are interested in an online experience, please see our online Exploration Courses.

 As a condition of employment, enrollment, and/or access to Washington University and affiliated facilities, all University employees, students, and trainees must be immunized by vaccination against COVID-19 unless granted a medical or religious exemption from the University.